denevell/Natch/README.md

 ### 0.3

-* posts: html escape content
+* ~~posts: should escape html content~~
+* posts: should add a tag to a post
+* list posts: should see tags on a post
+* threaded posts: should list threads by tag (in last modified order)
+* threaded posts: should list posts by date of their last entry
-* posts: Specify category in posts
+* list posts: should paginate list all posts by x number
-* list posts: list threads by category
+* list posts: should paginate list single thread posts by x number
-* list posts: Pagination
+* list posts: should paginate list threads by x number

 ### Backlog